Shradhak12/Behind-the-Click/index.md

 > A user searches for a trending short.
 YouTube instantly retrieves it and suggests others.
 What enables this seamless video discovery?

-# 📥 Step 1: Indexing the Video Library
+# 🛠️ Step 1: Indexing the Video Library
 YouTube indexes titles, tags, and descriptions using **Suffix Trees** and **Inverted Index**.
 📄 [Details](10.html)

+- **Why Suffix Structures?**
+  They enable fast pattern lookups and partial match searches.

-# 🔎 Step 2: Searching for Videos
+# 🧠 Step 2: Searching for Videos
 Search queries are matched using **Suffix Arrays** and **KMP Algorithm**.
 📄 [Details](11.html)

+- **Why Suffix Arrays?**
+  They support quick searches in large text datasets.

 # 📈 Step 3: Detecting Trending Content

-YouTube monitors spikes using **Sliding Window** and **Heap-based Counters**.
+YouTube monitors spikes in views and comments using **Sliding Window** and **Heap-based Counters**.
 📄 [Details](12.html)

+- **Why Sliding Windows?**
+  They detect spikes in short periods to capture trends early.

-# 💾 Step 4: Compressing Videos for Storage
+# 💾 Step 4: Compressing Videos

-Compression uses **Huffman Coding**, **Arithmetic Coding**, and **RLE**.
+Videos are stored efficiently using **Huffman Coding**, **Arithmetic Coding**, and **Run-Length Encoding (RLE)**.
 📄 [Details](13.html)

+- **Why Compression?**
+  It saves bandwidth and improves playback performance.

 # ✅ Final Outcome
 - Exact and relevant video results
 - Trending content in real-time
 - Compressed storage for smooth playback

-> 🔎 Summary: YouTube blends pattern matching, trend detection, and compression for a scalable video experience.
+> 🔎 **Summary**: YouTube blends pattern matching, trend detection, and compression for a scalable video experience.

 ---